 Reporting Model 2 FFI.
-A "reporting Model 2 FFI" is an FI or branch of an FI treated as a reporting financial institution under a Model 2 IGA.
+A "reporting Model 2 FFI" is an FFI described in a Model 2 IGA that has agreed to comply with the requirements of an FFI agreement with respect to a branch.

 Territory financial institution.
-A "territory financial institution" is a financial institution that is incorporated or organized under the laws of any U.S. territory, excluding a territory entity that is a financial institution only because it is an investment entity as defined in Treasury regulations section 1.1471-5(e)(4).
+A "territory financial institution" is a financial institution that is incorporated or organized under the laws of any U.S. territory, excluding a territory entity that is a financial institution only because it is an investment entity as defined in Regulations section 1.1471-5(e)(4).

 Withholdable payment.
-A "withholdable payment" is a payment described in Treasury regulations section 1.1473-1(a).
+A "withholdable payment" is a payment described in Regulations section 1.1473-1(a).
 See Income Subject to Withholding, earlier, for a discussion of which payments qualify as withholdable payments.